Will mortgage rates rise or fall in 2021?

 If you want to buy a house or refinance in the coming months, your decision on when to move should depend on your financial readiness.

-But it’s never a good idea to rush into a mortgage if you’re not quite ready.
+It’s never a good idea to rush into a mortgage or refinance if you’re not quite ready.
 So if you’re still getting your finances and credit in order, it’s ok to wait.